newbotic/MedFit/README.md

 Contact
 For questions, feedback, or support, reach out to us:

-Email: support@medfit.com
+Email: support@medfit

-Website: www.medfit.com
+Website: www.medfit

-GitHub: github.com/yourusername/medfit-app
+GitHub: github.com/newbotic/medfit-app

 Thank you for choosing MedFit!
 We’re excited to help you on your journey to better health and wellness. 🚀